XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.8.3 Return

-- Successful (boolean) - Ture: Succeed
+- Successful (ndarray) - A 5-dimension numpy array indicating the result table with indivisual id, origin_location (latitude and longitude), dest_location (latitude and longitude) and the trip_id.

 #### 2.1.9 Max Distance From Home

 ##### 2.1.9.1 Description

 Compute the maximum distance (in kilometers) traveled from their home location by a set of individuals in a TrajDataFrame.
+The most frequency location in nighttime is the location of home.

 ##### 2.1.9.2 Arguments

 - input_file (str) - The data file path to be processed.
 - start_night (str) - the starting time of the night (format HH:MM).
-The default is ‘22:00’.
+The default is ‘22:00’. using to find home location.
 - end_night (str) - the ending time for the night (format HH:MM).
-The default is ‘07:00’.
+The default is ‘07:00’. using to find home location.
 - output_file (str) - The file path where the processed data(Pandas DataFrame: the maximum distance from home of the individuals.) stored.

 ##### 2.1.9.3 Return

-- Successful (boolean) - Ture: Succeed
+- Successful (ndarray) - A 2-dimension numpy array indicating the result table with individual id and the max distance from home.